abhiguptame/Software-Architecture-Patterns/README.md

 | Faster and more scalable read queries | Learning curve |
 | Easier to communicate with stakeholders | Possibilities of data inconsistencies and Eventual consistency |

+#### Event sourcing:
+- Store events instead of current state
+- Event = something that happened in the past
+- Rehydration or replay

 ## 3. User Interface Patterns:
 - Model-view-controller (MVC)
 - Model-view-presenter (MVP)